 Critical Illness Cover is a type of insurance designed to provide financial protection, should you fall ill and are no longer able to work and earn an income.
 If you are diagnosed with one of the illnesses listed within your policy, you’ll receive a tax-free lump sum that can be put towards anything from paying your bills to paying for your care.

 If Critical Illness Cover is included with your pension, it’s likely that you’ll lose this benefit if you decide to leave your pension scheme and transfer your pension.

 If you have a pension that includes a Waiver of Premium Benefits, it means that your pension contributions could be paid for you if you meet certain criteria.
 Should you fall ill and are unable to work for 26 weeks or more, the fees will be waived and your pension contributions may be paid for you up until you reach your retirement date.
 Should you decide to transfer or close your pension you’ll lose this benefit.

 When investing or saving into a pension you can choose to invest directly in stocks and shares or in funds that are specially designed to reduce your risk exposure.
 A With Profits Fund can help protect your money from stock market fluctuations and guarantees you’ll receive a minimum level of profits.

-If your pension has been invested in a With Profits Fund it’s likely to be invested on a long-term basis which means you could be penalised for access your money early.
+If your pension has been invested in a With Profits Fund it’s likely to be invested on a long-term basis which means you could be penalised for accessing your money early.
 If you were to transfer your pension savings to a new scheme, you could lose some or all of the benefits accrued in a With Profits Fund.